-For a permanent employee, even though an employee may have clearly violated the provisions of the employment contract, CR or CLA, before termination, the employer must serve: (i) first, second, and third written warnings consecutively or (ii) first and final written warnings, on the employee.
-Each warning is valid for up to 6 months unless stipulated otherwise.
+For a permanent employee, even though an employee may have clearly violated the provisions of the employment contract, CR or CLA, before termination, the employer must serve: (i) first, second, and third written warnings consecutively or (ii) first and final written warnings, to the employee.
+Each warning is valid for up to 6 months unless stipulated otherwise, thus if a repeated violation occurs after this validity has ended, the written warning must be re-issued from the first warning.
 GR 35 only allows termination with immediate effect for gross misconduct by the employee.
 This provision, however, has not yet been tested in court, so its implementation is still unclear.

 If the employer terminates an employee by way of serving a termination notice, the employee has the right to reject it.
 In the event of rejection, termination must follow the procedures stipulated in the Industrial Relations Dispute Settlement Law: bipartite mediation at the local Manpower Office, and court proceedings at the Industrial Relations Court or, in certain cases, the Supreme Court.
+During such process, the employer is obliged to continue paying the employee's salary and other rights as stipulated in the employment agreement until a mutual agreement is reached or the issuance of the final and binding Industrial Relations Court judgment.